Camp Glossary

 Camp Moore

-Name of Camp Royaneh from 1939 to 1950, in honor of first Council President.
+Name of Camp Royaneh from 1938 to 1950, in honor of second Council President.
 Officially known as Camp Royaneh of the CC Moore Scout Reservation.

 Camp of Joy